MajkiiWasTaken/GPush/README.md

 gp lorem
 ```

-GitPush scans the configured directories and finds repositories whose names match the query.
+GPush scans the configured directories and finds repositories whose names match the query.

 If exactly one repository matches, it is selected automatically.